seanox/aspect-js/manual/en/introduction.md

 ## Attributes

-The declarative approach is primarily implemented using attributes in Seanox aspect-js and can be used with all HTML elements and in combination.
-Excluded are `SCRIPT`,  which is only supported with the type `composite/javascript`, and `STYLE`, which is not supported.
-The values of the attributes can be static or dynamic when the expression language is used.

-If an attribute contains an expression, the attribute and the value become unchangeable, because the renderer sets them again with the updated value of the initial expression each time it is refreshed (render cycle).
+In Seanox aspect-js, the declarative approach is implemented with attributes that can be used and combined in all HTML elements starting from the HTML element 'BODY', which is included.
+The values of the attributes can be static or dynamic with the use of the expression language.
+If an attribute contains an expression, the value is updated by the renderer with each refresh (render cycle) based on the initial expression.

 [Learn more](markup.md#attributes)